Wisconsin Medicare Plans

 You can bet that your Part D plan will be tweaking their drug coverage as well.

-According to the Kaiser Family Foundation, a leading organization that provides among other things, in-depth information on key health policy issues like Medicare and Medicaid, almost three-quarters of retirees that pay insurance premiums out-of-pocket will experience higher monthly costs for 2018 if they decide to keep their current Part D plan.
+According to the Kaiser Family Foundation, a leading organization that provides among other things, in-depth information on key health policy issues like Medicare and Medicaid, almost three-quarters of retirees that pay insurance premiums out-of-pocket will experience higher monthly costs each year if they decide to keep their current Part D plan.

 They also report that about a third of these beneficiaries are likely to experience a premium increase of about $120 per year or more